A simple introduction to AR using ARFoundation

 ■ Tools and Plugins

-First, prepare the environment.
+First, let's prepare the environment.

 ・Unity 2019.3.0b11

-Although it's a beta version, the AR camera didn't display properly in the latest fix version (2019.2.13f1), so I'm using 2019.3.
+Although it's a beta version, the latest fixed version (2019.2.13f1) didn't display the AR camera correctly, so I'm using 2019.3.

-Unity Hub is really useful.
+Unity Hub is really convenient.

-* While I was writing this blog, the fix version of 2019.3 (2019.3.0f1) was released.
+*While I was writing this blog post, a fixed version of 2019.3 (2019.3.0f1) was released.

-・AR Foundation (2.1.4)
+• AR Foundation (2.1.4)

-・ARKit XR Plugin (2.1.2) *for iOS
+• ARKit XR Plugin (2.1.2) * For iOS

-After creating a new project, import it from the Package Manager.
+Once you create a new project, import it from the Package Manager.

-The Package Manager is also incredibly convenient.
+The Package Manager is really convenient.

 ■ Project Settings (iOS)

-・Company Name, Product Name, BuildIdentifier are optional
+・Company Name, Product Name, and Build Identifier can

 . ・Check Require ARKit support

-. ・iOS Version 11 or later is required, so set minimum iOS Version to "11.0".
+. ・Requires iOS Version 11 or later, so set minimum iOS Version to "11.0".

 ・Architecture is "ARM64".